Iowa Legislature considers 6-week abortion ban during a special session

 A district court found the 2018 law unconstitutional in 2019 based on rulings by the U.S. Supreme Court and Iowa’s Supreme Court that had affirmed a woman’s fundamental constitutional right to abortion.

-After both bodies overturned those rulings last year, Reynolds sought to reinstate the 2018 law, but the state's high court deadlocked last month without ruling on the merits of an abortion ban, leaving the law permanently blocked.
+After both bodies overturned those rulings last year, the governor sought to reinstate the 2018 law.
+But the state's high court deadlocked last month without ruling on the merits of an abortion ban, leaving the law permanently blocked.

 And so Reynolds called lawmakers back to Des Moines.